Official Website of the Independent Monitor of the New York City Police Department

 Latest Report

-On April 11, 2024, the Monitor filed its Twentieth Report, regarding racial disparities in NYPD stop, question, and frisk practices, with the U.S. District Court for the Southern District of New York.
+On October 7, 2024, the Monitor filed its Twenty-Second Report, regarding underreporting of Terry stops by the NYPD, with the U.S. District Court for the Southern District of New York.
 Highlights include the following: